gawainhewitt/soundmakers_squares/README.md

 ## How It Works

-The app uses the Web Audio API to generate synthesized sounds in real-time.
+The app uses the Web Audio API to play recorded sounds in real-time.
 Each square in the grid corresponds to a note in your selected scale, arranged from low to high (left to right, top to bottom).

-**Audio Engine**: Employs multiple detuned sawtooth oscillators with low-pass filtering to create a rich, warm sound.
-The envelope includes smooth attack and release phases for natural-sounding notes.
+**Audio Engine**: Employs a sampler to play recordings of a french horn

 **Scale Generation**: Dynamically generates 9 notes based on your selected key, scale type, and starting octave using chromatic intervals.